canzarlab/Specter/README.md

 Please refer to Specter_demo.m for instructions on how to use this code.
 Input Data are gene expression data matrix (columns are genes (PCs) and rows are cells).

-If you have any problem or question using the package please contact do@genzentrum.lmu.de

-We are planing to release the package in Python.

 ## Analyze multimodal clustering from Specter

-This tutorial will demonstrate the annotation of cell type using the clusters produced by Specter using R. We use Seurat for data preprocessing and visualization.
+This tutorial will demonstrate the annotation of cell type using the results produced by Specter on a data of CITE-seq data from human healthy PBMCs (Mimitou et al., 2019).
+We use Seurat R package for data preprocessing and visualization.

 ### Load library and data